• Skip to primary navigation

 Challah is a thick bread that can soak up the egg and milk mixture needed to make the French toast custard.
 It’s sturdy enough that it won’t fall apart when you soak it.
 Also, when toasted it gets crispy on the outside but stays chewy on the inside.
 Perfect combo for French toast making!

-Yes, you can as long as it’s a thick brioche type bread.
+You can use other bread as long as it’s a thick brioche type bread.
 A thin white bread will not work well because it doesn’t have enough chunk to it to soak up the custard without falling apart or becoming soggy.

 For really good French toast results you need a thick heavy bread.
 But like I said I am seriously lazy sometimes and don’t want to stand over the stove frying each piece of challah, so instead I decided to come up with this recipe!